 Are you located in eastern WA, eastern OR, Idaho, Montana or Wyoming?

-Do your services benefit children and strengthen communities?
+Do your services benefit your community and value it's natural systems?

 Do fewer than 50,000 live in the communities your serve?